AksarKumar/100-TPD-Ethylene-Production-by-Bio-ethanol-Dehydration/README.md

 ## Project Overview

-This project focuses on the conceptual process design of an ethylene production plant via catalytic dehydration of bioethanol.
+This project focuses on the complete process flow scheme and plant design of an ethylene production plant via catalytic dehydration of bioethanol.
 The objective is to develop a structured understanding of reaction engineering, separation systems, and industrial process integration for sustainable ethylene production.

 Target Production Capacity: **100 Tons Per Day (TPD)**